 Best Dog Food

-Golden retrievers love to eat, which means that they have a tendency to gain weight if their diet is not supervised.
+Golden retrievers love to eat, which means that they tend to gain weight if their diet is not supervised.
 Find a high-quality kibble with plenty of protein, and feed moderate portions that match your vet’s recommendations.
 If your dog displays destructive behaviors, it may be consuming too many calories and should have its portions reduced.

 English Cream Golden Retrievers can suffer from allergies, so it’s wise to go with a dog food formulated to help dogs with allergies.